Comparing the orbital angular momentum and magnetic moment of magnons in the Kagome antiferromagnet with negative spin chirality: Model and magnetic order

 \section{Model and magnetic order}

 Here we consider a 2D negative vector chirality Kagome lattice (see inset in Fig.~\ref{fig1}.)

-where $\mathbf{S}_i$ is spin at site $i$, $J$ is the antiferromagnetic exchange coupling, $\mathbf{D}_{ij}$ denotes the DMI vector associated with $ij$ bond, comprising both in-plane ($D_p$) and out-of-plane ($D_z$) components, $g$ is the g-factor, $\mu_B$ is the Bohr magneton, and $B_z$ is the applied magnetic field perpendicular to the Kagome plane.
-We note that finite $D_z$ stabilizes the $120^{\circ}$ structure, with negative (positive) $D_z$ favoring a negative (positive) vector chirality structure~\cite{elhajal2002symmetry}, in which the sign of $D_z$ is opposite to that in the convention of Ref.~\cite{matan2011dzyaloshinskii, laurell2018magnon}.
-We adopted the convention that the $z$ component of $\mathbf{D}_{\beta\alpha}, \mathbf{D}_{\gamma\beta}$, and $\mathbf{D}_{\alpha\gamma}$ is taken to be negative (see inset in Fig.~\ref{fig1}).
-First we investigate the classical energy to find the relation between local spin direction and $B_z$.
+where $\mathbf{S}_i$ is spin at site $i$, $J$ is the antiferromagnetic exchange coupling, $\mathbf{D}_{ij}$ denotes the DMI vector associated with $ij$ bond, comprising both in-plane ($D_p$) and out-of-plane ($D_{z_0}$) components, $g$ is the g-factor, $\mu_B$ is the Bohr magneton, and $B_{z_0}$ is the applied magnetic field perpendicular to the Kagome plane.
+We note that finite $D_{z_0}$ stabilizes the $120^{\circ}$ structure, with negative (positive) $D_{z_0}$ favoring a negative (positive) vector chirality structure~\cite{elhajal2002symmetry}, in which the sign of $D_{z_0}$ is opposite to that in the convention of Ref.~\cite{matan2011dzyaloshinskii, laurell2018magnon}.
+We adopted the convention that the grey arrows in the inset of Fig.~\ref{fig1} indicate the ordered bond direction $j\to i$ for $\mathbf{D}_{ij}$.
+In this convention, the $z_0$ component of $\mathbf{D}_{\beta\alpha}, \mathbf{D}_{\gamma\beta}$, and $\mathbf{D}_{\alpha\gamma}$ is taken to be negative (see inset in Fig.~\ref{fig1}).
+First we investigate the classical energy to find the relation between local spin direction and $B_{z_0}$.
 To this end, we consider a spin configuration (left inset in Fig.~\ref{fig1}) with three sublattices $i=\alpha,\beta,\gamma$, whose classical spin directions are given by

 where $\theta_i=4\pi/3, 2\pi/3,0$ correspond to the negative vector chirality structure and $\eta$ is the canting angle out of the plane.
 Using this configuration, the classical energy per spin becomes